Frequently Asked Questions

 A Cable and satellite business packages provide content and may also include public performance rights for some of that content (e.g., for sports programming).
 These packages may not include public performance rights for all the content in the package.
 The Umbrella License gives you the most coverage commercially available to fill the remaining gaps, thus protecting you from claims not covered by the rights included in a business package.

 Q We do not charge admission to show the content.
 Do we still need a license?

-A Yes.
-A license is required regardless of whether an admission fee is charged.
+A A license may be required regardless of whether an admission fee is charged.
 In fact, the Umbrella License only covers situations where admission is not charged.Q What qualifies for a "face-to-face" teaching exemption?

 A The “face-to-face” exemption is narrowly defined for in-class viewing of educational content at a non-profit educational institution primarily and directly engaged in instruction that uses content as part of systemic instruction.
 The exemption does not cover content that is used for entertainment purposes, such as at recess or rainy-day showings.
 The exemption only applies to non-profit educational institutions and does not apply to preschools, child care centers, or educational groups

 Q We are a nonprofit organization.
 Do we still need a public performance license?